13.1 History of CAC-A

 Stephanie Oostman

-The use of carbon rods make a sizeable impact in welding’s history in 1800 with Sir Humphrey Davy who created an arc between to carbon rods and again 1881 with Nikolay Benardos & Stanisław Olszewski who used that discovery to create Carbon Arc Welding (CAW).
-The use of carbon rods have been the kick off of welding.
-But they were late in the game when it came to their use as a cutting process.
-Air carbon arc cutting originated in the 1940’s.
-The process was used to cut away rivets in the overhead and vertical positions in hopes that gravity would then assist with the molten material to drop from place.
-This was a time consuming and erratic process.
-Not only was the molten dross or sparks unpredictable, but the rivets would not always fall away as planned.
-Sometimes they would reweld themselves back in place.
-(The History of Welding, 2020)
+Carbon arc cutting originated in the 1940s.
+The process was used to cut away rivets in the overhead and vertical positions in hopes that gravity would then assist with dropping the molten material into place.
+This was a time-consuming and erratic process, though.
+Not only were the molten dross or sparks unpredictable, but the rivets would not always fall away as planned; instead, sometimes they would reweld themselves back in place (The History of Welding, 2020).

-Basics of the process
+Basics of the Process

-The bottom or lower jaw of the holder used in carbon arc cutting has a head that rotates to insure accuracy and is outfitted with several holes in the head for the compressed air to pass through.
-Recall that compressed air is needed to blow away molten metal from the cutting area.
-There is an air valve on the handle to turn the air on or off to the head.
-When positioned correctly and with the right air pressure, the compressed air then blasts the molten metal away from the site directly under the electrode.
+The bottom or lower jaw of the electrode holder used in CAC has a head that rotates to ensure accuracy, and it is outfitted with several holes for the compressed air to pass through.
+There is an air valve on the handle to turn the airflow on or off.
+When positioned correctly and with the right air pressure, the compressed air blasts the molten metal away from the site directly under the electrode.

-Uses of CAC-A in industry today
+Uses of CAC-A in Industry Today

 - Boilermakers